 Lamb: Lamb meat is used in making this dish.

 Onion, ginger and garlic: They make the dish very flavourful.
-Onion is used in two forms - sliced onions which is fried and used as a garnish, and chopped onions which is fried and ground together along with spices.
+Onion is used in two forms - sliced onions which are fried and used as a garnish, and chopped onions which are fried and ground together along with spices.

 Spices: Whole spices are dry roasted and ground together in this dish.
 The spices I use are coriander seeds, cumin seeds, cardamom, cinnamon, cloves, black pepper, and fenugreek seeds.

-Coconut, sesame seeds and poppy seeds: These three ingredients adds a very good nutty flavour to the dish when ground along with the spices.
+Coconut, sesame seeds and poppy seeds: These three ingredients add a very good nutty flavour to the dish when ground along with the spices.

-Tomatoes: Tomotoes add a subtle tang to this dish.
+Tomatoes: Tomatoes add a subtle tang to this dish.

 Ghee: I make this dish with ghee.
 However, it can be replaced with any cooking oil of your choice.

 Step by step instructions